Here are some facts about the F distribution.

 Another fourth grader also grew bean plants, but this time in a jelly-like mass.
 The heights were (in inches) 24, 28, 25, 30, and 32.
 Do a one-way ANOVA test on the four groups.
 Are the heights of the bean plants different?
 Use the same method as shown in Example 13.4.

 From the class, create four groups of the same size as follows: men under 22, men at least 22, women under 22, women at least 22.
 Have each member of each group record the number of states in the United States he or she has visited.
 Run an ANOVA test to determine if the average number of states visited in the four groups are the same.
 Test at a 1% level of significance.
-Use one of the solution sheets in Table C3.
+Use one of the solution sheets in Appendix E Solution Sheets.